KxSystems/ml/docs/clustering/algos.md

 returns a dictionary containing information collected during the fitting process (`modelInfo`), a projection of the prediction function to use on new data (`predict`) along with a projection of the update function (`update`)

-???
-"Result dictionary"
+> **Result dictionary**
+>

-	All relevant information needed to evaluate the model is contained within `modelInfo`.
+> All relevant information needed to evaluate the model is contained within `modelInfo`.
 This includes
+>

-	-   `data`   – original data used to fit the model
+> -   `data`   – original data used to fit the model
-	-   `df`     – distance metric used
+> -   `df`     – distance metric used
-	-   `repPts` – calculated k centers
+> -   `repPts` – calculated k centers
-	-   `clust`  – cluster index each data point belongs to.
+> -   `clust`  – cluster index each data point belongs to.
+>

-	The predict functionality is contained within the `predict` key.
+> The predict functionality is contained within the `predict` key.
 This function takes a matrix argument representing the points being analyzed in matrix format, where each column is an individual datapoint, and returns the predicted clusters of the new data.
+>

-	The `update` function can be used to update the cluster centres such that the model can react to new data.
+> The `update` function can be used to update the cluster centres such that the model can react to new data.
 This function takes a point matrix argument, and returns the updated dictionary (the result of `.ml.clust.kmeans.fit`) with new data points added.

 ```q
 show data:2 10#20?10.